-- \$ per year for service as a board member; - per year for service as non-employee chair of the board - \$ per year for service as a lead independent director; - \$ per year for service as chair of the audit committee; - \$ per year for service as member of the audit committee; - \$ per year for service as chair of the compensation committee; - per year additionally for service as a compensation committee member; - per year for service as chair of the nominating and corporate governance committee; and - \$ per year for service as a member of the nominating and corporate governance committee.
+- \$40,000 per year for service as a board member; - \$35,000 per year for service as non-executive chair of the board; - \$20,000 per year for service as chair of the audit committee; - \$10,000 per year for service as member of the audit committee; - \$15,000 per year for service as chair of the compensation committee; - \$7,500 per year for service as a compensation committee member; - \$10,000 per year for service as chair of the nominating and corporate governance committee; and - \$5,000 per year for service as a member of the nominating and corporate governance committee.

-Each non-employee director who serves as the chair of a committee will receive only the additional annual cash fee as the chair of the committee, and not the annual fee as a member of the committee, provided that each non-employee director who serves as the non-employee chair or the lead independent director will receive the annual fee for service as a board member and an additional annual fee as the non-employee chair or lead independent director.
-All cash payments to non-employee directors are paid guarterly in arrears on a pro-rated basis.
+Each non-employee director who serves as the chair of a committee will receive only the additional annual cash fee as the chair of the committee, and not the annual fee as a member of the committee, provided that any non-employee director who serves as the non-executive chair will receive the annual fee for service as a board member and an additional annual fee as the non-executive chair.
+All cash payments to non-employee directors are paid quarterly in arrears on a pro-rated basis.